About the Royal Highland Yacht Club

 The Club Today...

-The principal shore-based events are the Laying Up and Fitting Out Suppers which take place in Oban in October and March respectively.
+There are normally three 'on the water' events (musters) each year and two or three shore-based events.
+The Club does not have a Club House but instead holds most shore-based events in Oban, the principal ones being the Laying Up and Fitting Out Suppers which take place in October and March respectively.
 The suppers, which are well attended (and often sold out), must be booked in advance.
-A two-course meal is included in the ticket price (£32 in 2016) with members and guests buying their own drinks.
-The evening is rounded off with a talk on a sailing-related topic and usually finishes about 10:30pm.
+A three-course meal is included in the ticket price (£39 in 2022) with members and guests buying their own drinks.
+The evening is sometimes rounded off with a talk on a sailing-related topic and usually finishes about 10:30pm.

-If you think that you may, at some point in the future, want to apply for a Permit to Fly a Blue Ensign on your yacht, I would like to draw your attention to one of the conditions for such a permit; all registered owners of a yacht must be a member of the RHYC before a permit can be issued.
+If you think that you may, at some point in the future, want to apply for a Permit to Fly an undefaced Blue Ensign on your yacht, we would like to draw your attention to one of the conditions for such a permit; all registered owners of a yacht must be a member of the RHYC before a permit can be issued.
 There are other conditions which apply – these can be obtained via the Club’s website or by contacting the Secretary.
 The Club encourages the wearing of Blue Ensigns on members’ yachts in exercise of this cherished privilege.

 The Club is run by a management committee with a Commodore at its head.
 The Commodore along with the Vice and Rear Commodores when afloat fly the Club burgee with a swallowtail.
 Ordinary members may fly a triangular burgee, which is a saltire with a crown in the centre, as shown at the masthead of these web pages.

 Perhaps the greatest benefit of joining the club and flying an RHYC burgee is the opportunity to enjoy the congenial spirit that exists between our members.
 Many strong and lasting friendships have developed as a result of meetings afloat (both in home waters and further afield) and at club gatherings.